Reehansz/Anomaly-Detection-Using-Power-Consumption-patterns/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Proprietary License.
 See the LICENSE file for details.

 ## Acknowledgments

-We would like to thank our mentors and peers for their support and guidance throughout this project.
+We would like to thank our mentors, especially Revathi G P for mentoring through out the project and peers for their support and guidance throughout this project.

 ---